 Peer Communicating Device (PCD) – a device which complies with 802.15.8 PAC requirements

-Discoverable – the property of performing a function that, pending the right propagation conditions, allows an PCD to be discovered by other PCDs which attempt to do so.
+Discoverable – the property of performing a function that, pending the right propagation conditions, allows a device to be discovered by other devices which attempt to do so.

-Discoverability – the property of being discoverable i.e. by other PCDs
+Discoverability – the property of being discoverable i.e. by other devices

+Simultaneity: two links are considered simultaneous if their respective latency requirements can be met at the same time

 Requirements

-802.15.8 PAC shall support a decentralized, scalable, and self organized system.
+802.15.8 PAC shall support a fully distributed, decentralized, data scalable, and self organized system.

-802.15.8 PAC shall support group (one-to-many) communication.
+802.15.8 PAC shall support one to one as well as one-to-many communication.

+Alternatively: 802.15.8 PAC shall support multiple one-to-many communication simultaneously (note that then we don’t need next requirement)

-802.15.8 PAC shall support PCD participation in at least two independent peer to peer communications with different peers at the same time.
+802.15.8 PAC shall support device participation multiple in at least two independent one-to-many peer to peer communications with different peers at the same time.

-802.15.8 PAC shall support a PCD having simultaneous communication links for different applications.
+802.15.8 PAC shall support a device having simultaneous communication links for different applications.

-802.15.8 PAC system shall support the deployment of multiple groups of PCDs in the same spectrum.
+802.15.8 PAC system shall support the coexistence of PAC devices used for different applications as well as non-PAC devices in the same spectrum.

-802.15.8 PAC discovery and communications shall take place in massive deployment of PCDs.
+802.15.8 PAC discovery and communications shall take place in mass deployment of devices.

-802.15.8 PAC shall support a low data rate long distance mode.
+802.15.8 PAC shall support low data rate long distance.

 802.15.8 PAC shall support a device ability to: